 As part of Antipodes’ standard investment process we generally meet with the management of prospective investee companies before an initial investment is made.
 This improves transparency and opens communication between Antipodes and investee companies.

-Where relevant we will constructively engage with candidate and investee companies where relevant.
+Where relevant we will constructively engage with candidate and investee companies.
 For example, where a company’s current performance is not reflective of its long-term potential or its strategy does not encompass appropriate risk management, we will aim to effect positive change.
 If our engagement proves futile, we may look to avoid or divest from the company.

 We are active owners and thoroughly consider all proposed resolutions prior to voting at company AGMs and EGMs.
 In addition to conducting our own analysis, we also subscribe to Institutional Shareholder Services (ISS) for proxy voting guidance.